jmetzz/python-web-servers-benchmark/readme.md

-# Python web serves and web frameworks benchmark
+# Python web servers and web frameworks benchmark

 This project was based on this [repository](https://github.com/omedhabib/WSGI_Benchmarks) and the results published via a 2-parts article: